 If all is well you’ll see a long hash as the return, save this as you’ll need this later.
 It will also generate a certificate.p12 file.
 The hash is a decryption passphrase for the PKCS #12 file.

 You should see something like this (save it).

-At this point you should have the following items ready – certificate.p12 and the long hash above.
+At this point you should have the following items ready – certificate.p12 and the long hash (passphrase) above.
 Let’s move on to installing this in Plex.

 Installing Certificate in Plex

-Login to Plex Media Server and go to Settings -> Server -> Network and place the above info like below – the path to the certificate.p12 and the really long hash that was generated earlier.
+Login to Plex Media Server and go to Settings -> Server -> Network and place the above info like below – the path to the certificate.p12 and the really long hash (passphrase) that was generated earlier.
 You will also want to put the Common Name you entered during SSL certificate creation here in the custom certificate domain area.